 If you have enjoyed this recipe for Raspberry Lemon Celebration Layer Cake you may also like these:

 To be a Mother is to be part of a family.
-That really is the best part for me.
+Above all that really is the best part for me.
 Loving and being loved back.
-That is what fills me with joy.
-Laughing and having people to laugh with.
+Because that is what fills me with joy.
+Even more so laughing and having people to laugh with.
 Feasting and sharing with those who love and enjoy life.
 Finally, if you too would like to be part of a family see Important Stuff.